9.4.2. if Statements in Assembly

 The Conditional Select Instruction

-The final conditional instruction we cover is the conditional select (csel
+The final conditional instruction we cover is the conditional select (csel)

-instructions implement a conditional
+instruction.
+The cmp, tst, and b instructions implement a conditional

 transfer of control in a program.
 In other words, the execution of the program